DIY Mixed Media Collage Tutorial

 Hello, Graphics Fairy friends!
-Diana from Dreams Factory here, happy to share another DIY project with you!
+Diana from Dreams Factory here, happy to share another DIY project with you, a Mixed Media Collage Tutorial!
 Today we are experimenting with different mixed media techniques and we are creating the most amazing Vintage DIY French Collage Paper Tags!
 The collage paper we will be using is not just any collage paper, but one that I created especially for you!
 French ephemera elements, quirky rulers, stamps, ticket numbers, vintage keys, arrows, flowers and bees, all are waiting impatiently to be discovered and integrated into your creative adventures!

 What I love most about this project is the freedom it gives you to conduct your own experiments.
 The printable comes in different sizes – you can choose to draw, then cut your favorite tags if you want, but you can also create other shapes too, depending on your projects.
 Think regular geometric shapes like circles, rectangles or squares to keep things somehow simple, but feel free to also try more specific shapes using punchers or cutting dies.
 If you love one specific area from the collage paper you can target that area to make the shape that you want!
 Even if you decide to randomly cut or punch the collage paper, I added many beautiful elements and every area will create a super chic final result.

 Each size of the collage paper that I created for you can be used as an individual piece – if you need a specific size for a specific project.
 For example, if you need to decorate the covers of a journal, you can choose from the existing sizes one that properly fits your covers.
 It’s that easy! 🙂 Just download the printable on your computer so you can quickly access it when you need it.